Office 365 migration: Things to heed and Best security practices

 5) In the window that opens, scroll down to click ‘More Options’.

-6) Under ‘Apply this rule’, you can include the condition for ‘Any attachment’s content includes’ and select the options among the list.
+6) Under ‘Apply this rule’, you can include the condition for ‘Any attachment’s content includes’ and select the options from the list.

 Office 365 migration & security practices conclusion:

-Now that we’ve covered most of what needs to be kept in mind when planning your Office 365 migration strategy and about security, let us discuss the strategy itself rather briefly.
-The most apparent aim of an Office 365 migration strategy should be to have the least amount of inconvenience to end users as well as to accomplish the migration with minimum overheads and security risks as possible.
+Now that we’ve covered most of what needs to be kept in mind when planning your Office 365 migration strategy and about security, let us discuss the strategy itself, rather briefly.
+The most apparent aim of an Office 365 migration strategy should be to have the least amount of inconvenience to end users, as well as to accomplish the migration with the minimum overhead and security risks possible.

-This is where native methods can fall short and you will need to use a professional tool like EdbMails for reliable direct mailbox migrations between your source legacy Exchange server to Office 365 tenant.
-It has features like incremental migration, automatic mailbox mapping, granular migration to migrate only the selective items, detailed log report etc. For complete security, you need to backup your Office 365 or Exchange data to avoid unwanted problems and disasters.
+This is where native methods can fall short, and you will need to use a professional tool like EdbMails Office 365 migration tool for reliable direct mailbox migrations between your source legacy Exchange server and to Office 365 tenant.
+It has features like incremental migration, automatic mailbox mapping, granular migration to migrate only the selective items, detailed log report, etc. For complete security, you need to back up your Office 365 or Exchange data to avoid unwanted problems and disasters.
 This is where EdbMails backup tools come to your rescue.
-If you are looking to backup your data, please visit this link for more information.
+If you are looking to back up your data, please visit this link for more information.

 Leave A Reply